isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-cockroaches-fly.markdown

 These roaches mainly jump from upper to lower spots; these pests show great stability when airborne.
 They love chimneys and flat rooftops  which is how they can enter your home.
 Other facts on this roach are that it is nocturnal, and hence youll find it running up and down during the evening hours.
 Further, these cockroaches have a large body.
 Further, youll most likely find these roaches in dark areas or on leaf litter in your homestead, wooded places, or areas that have high humidity.
 Thus they love tree holes and feed on decaying plants.
-**5. Madagascar Hissing Roach (Flightless) **
+**5. Madagascar Hissing Roach (Flightless)Â **
 **Color**
-: Madagascar Hissing Roach is colored brown.
+:Â Madagascar Hissing Roach is colored brown.
 **Wings and Length**
-: This is one of the largest roaches measuring about 2-3 inches.
+: This is one of the largest roaches measuring aboutÂ 2-3 inches.
 Madagascar Hissing roaches (originating off Madagascar  the Gromphadorhina portentosa) have no wings and wont fly like other cockroaches discussed above.
 But why hissing in its name?
 Well, this roach produces a hissing sound thats mainly helpful in scaring off any of its predictors.
 ## **At 80 degrees, Some Roaches become frequent flyers.**